7-keto DHEA side effects supplement,

 7- keto DHEA side

-As with DHEA and pregnenolone, the most serious potential 7-keto dhea side effects is heart palpitations.
+As with DHEA and pregnenolone, the most serious potential 7-keto dhea side effect is heart palpitations.
 Some people notice rapid heart beat or tachycardia.
 Acne is another potential adverse effect.
+We do not know if it has a strong influence on the thyroid gland or thyroid hormone levels.
+It is not known how it influences breast tissue, and whether it has an influence on breast cancer.
+We suspect long term use could cause hair loss.

 You are right to be cautious regarding 3-Acetyl-Oxo-Dehydroeplandrosterone (7-ketodhea) marketed under the name PatentLean.
-My husband purchased 3 bottles of this product over the counter in the United States.
+My husband purchased 3 bottles of this product over the counter.
 I read the bottle and unfortunately believed the marketing hype of it being effective and that clinical results showed no negative side effects when used as directed.
 After approximately one week of following the manufacturer's instructions of taking 2 capsules a day of 100mg, I started to suffer heart palpitations and intense headaches.
-My husband who is usually very good natured became bad tempered and aggressive in his attitude.
+My husband who is usually very good natured became bad tempered and aggressive.
 After researching this product more fully, during which I discovered your website, I was appalled that the product claims are based on very little scientific evidence.
 We stopped taking the product immediately, and all of the symptoms have disappeared.
 Your website is of great public service.
 You are indeed correct when you advise people to do their own research regardless of the credentials of the person or persons making any claims.

 doctor because I felt my lack of energy might be related to borderline thyroid